-Whistl, the UK's leading logistics specialists in e-fulfilment, contact centres, mail and parcels, has found that consumers no longer accept covid as an excuse for poor customer service.
+Whistl, the UK's leading logistics specialists in e-commerce fulfilment, contact centres, mail and parcels, has found that consumers no longer accept covid as an excuse for poor customer service.

-According to Zendesk, as a result of these behavioural changes, customer service agents need to increase the way they interact, being more empathetic with the caller, rather than sticking to a computer script.
-This behavioural aspect showed the greatest change in customer expectations with 47% of those surveyed in 2021 saying empathy was important to them, compared to 33% in 2020.
+According to Zendesk, these behavioural changes have caused customer service agents to interact more empathetically with the caller rather than following a computer script.
+This aspect of customer expectations showed the most significant change, with 47% of those surveyed in 2021 saying empathy was essential to them, compared to 33% in 2020.

 Other changes in expectations over the past year are:

-Reinforcing the change in the way customers interact with businesses The Institute of Customer Service (ICS) also found that face to face interactions fell from 42.8% to 36.2% over the year.
-It found that customers are using alternative methods of interaction such as websites, contact centres, email, apps, web chat, text messaging and social media.
+Reinforcing the change in how customers interact with businesses, the Institute of Customer Service (ICS) also found that face-to-face interactions fell from 42.8% to 36.2% over the year.
+It found that customers are using alternative interaction methods such as websites, contact centres, email, apps, web chat, text messaging, and social media.

 Despite these changes in consumer behaviour, businesses still risk poor customer satisfaction due to communication issues.
-35% of customers remain dissatisfied with a business because of an issue with communication according to the UK Satisfaction Index.
+According to the UK Satisfaction Index, 35% of customers remain dissatisfied with a business because of a communication issue.

 The Covid pandemic can no longer be used as an excuse for poor customer service.
 The consumer has become more sophisticated in their expectations from a customer service operation.
 Whilst interactions with an agent are still valued, offering alternative channels are important to create a good customer experience.